 - Design logic for handling outstanding loans in case of merchant credits, returns, etc.

-You can configure installment loan subproducts to customize your Buy Now, Pay Later offerings.
+You can configure installment loan subproducts to customize your installment loan offerings.
 Each subproduct is assigned a unique subproduct ID that you will send to Galileo when you create a loan.
-You work with Galileo directly to set up the subproducts for your BNPL offering.
+You work with Galileo directly to set up the subproducts for your offering.

 This table lists configuration options for loan subproducts, including a description and possible values for each option.